awijaya22/good-night/README.md

 ## Assumption
 * registration and login is done
 * user can't delete sleep_records, as the sleep_records should be insert only
+* assuming previous week is 1 week ago from request time

 ## Database Design
 ### Table: users